enajx/DNAtoMidi/README.md

 ### How to run

-You need to have the DNA sequence that you want to use in a txt file, eg. DNA_sequence.txt and the run the command:
+You need to have the DNA sequence (ATTAAACATA...) that you want to use in a txt file, eg. DNA_sequence.txt and the run the command:

 ```
 python3 DNAtomidi.py --sequence_file DNA_sequence.txt